-During my studies and internships, I wrote or contributed to many open-source projects in various languages.
-Here are some examples in the following languages:
+During my studies, jobs and spare time, I wrote or contributed to many open-source projects.
+This page gathers the highlights.

 I started learning C++ before the 2011, 2014 and 2017 revolutions.

-Now I can’t figure out how we were able to code without smart pointers,
+After these changes, it became hard to imagine how we had been able to code without smart pointers,

 std::thread, lambdas or variadic templates!

-- ORide (oblivious ride): During my master at EPFL, I co-designed a privacy-preserving yet accountable ride-hailing service (paper at USENIX Security 2017), and wrote the proof-of-concept source code.
+- ORide (oblivious ride) (paper): During my master at EPFL, I co-designed a privacy-preserving yet accountable ride-hailing service (paper at USENIX Security 2017), and wrote the proof-of-concept source code.

 Our design uses homomorphic encryption, more precisely the lattice-based Fan-Vercauteren scheme.